ism-dme/Original-Score-Order/README.md

 1. `reorder_staves`
 2. `extract-parts`

 The folder `./dist`contains compiled files for these transformations that can be used with the Saxon processor.
-THe folder `./dist/xsef` contains files for use with the Java version of the Saxon and the folder `./dist/sef` contains files for use with saxonJS.
+The folder `./dist/xsef` contains files for use with the Java version of the Saxon and the folder `./dist/sef` contains files for use with saxonJS.

 THe source files are located in the following folders: